MarkFilip/Live-Project/README.md

-# The Tech Academy Live Project
+# Live Project

 ## Introduction
-For the last 2 weeks of the tech academy we were tasked with creating an application that would be used to manage one’s collection of things related to a hobby.
+During a 2-week sprint, I tasked with creating an application that would be used to manage one’s collection of things related to a hobby.
 I made an application that one could use to store ratings and reviews of movies they have seen and allow them to organize it by director, actor, or genre.
 [Here](https://www.youtube.com/watch?v=Msfq_nhBFB0) is a video of the application in action.

 ## Code Highlights:
 ### Back End